An award-winning journalist and bestselling author on why you might not be making the freelancing income you want (and how to!)

 4. You’re not building relationships

-What do you do when you get a rejection?
+What do you do when you get a rejection on a pitch?
 Move on to the next publication on your list?
+That’s what I used to do.

 5. You’re inconsistent

-If you’re not seeing the results in your income that you want, create a consistent pitching and querying schedule.
+If you’re not seeing the results in your income that you want, create a consistent pitching and marketing schedule.
 It doesn’t matter how you do your marketing, just that you do it.
-Once you’re more established, have regular clients, and are making the money you want to, you can afford to cut down on your marketing.
-Until then, pitch away.
+Once you’re more established, have regular clients, and are making the money you want, you can afford to cut down on your marketing.

 6. You’re wasting time on useless tasks

-Ever spent a day checking email, puttering about on Facebook, updating your blog, creating graphics for social media images, and just basically wiling away your time doing work that doesn’t necessarily translate to new work or meeting current deadlines?
+Ever spent a day checking email, puttering about on Facebook, updating your blog, creating graphics for social media images, and basically wiling away your time doing work that doesn’t translate to new work or meeting current deadlines?

-7. You don’t believe that you can
+7. You don’t believe you can

 If you think it’s impossible, it will be.
 If you think it’s possible, it will be.
 That’s the way it works.